rohit-git7/Multithreaded-ftp-client-in-C/README.md

 To run:
 Run command `make all` to compile program.
 To execute, run `./myftp server-ip-address`.
 Enter user credentials to login on server.
+#Features in GUI(Apart from all the functionalities)
+* Drag N Drop to upload and download files.
+* Double click to enter directory.

 #Acknowledgements
 * Professor `Khushil Saini`, for the project idea and concepts about multithreading.
 * Stackoverflow community(http://stackoverflow.com).